Kalon-Network/kalon-network-official/README.md

 ```

 **Replace `YOUR_WALLET_ADDRESS` with your actual wallet address from Step 4!**

+**Note**: For production use, systemd service is recommended as it provides better process management and automatic restarts.

 **Important Notes**:
 - Community members **do NOT need their own node** - use the public RPC endpoint: `https://explorer.kalon-network.com/rpc`